DerekRies/angular-palette/README.md

 ### Installation

-1. Clone this repo or run `bower install angular-palette`
+1. Clone this repo or run `bower install angular-palette2`
 2. Include the `angular-palette.js`, `palette-darksoda.css`, `mousetrap.js`,
 `mousetrap-global-bind.js` files in your page.
 (There's also a build with mousetrap included.
 In this dist folder look for `angular-palette-deps.min.js`)